juampi-dev/juampi-dev/README.md

 1. **[Frontend Mentor Challenges](https://github.com/juan-ps/frontend-mentor-challenges)**: This repository showcases a collection of web components that I developed inspired by the challenges from Frontend Mentor.
 In addition to improving my frontend skills and implementing best practices, these projects provide an extensive opportunity to explore Next.js and TypeScript in depth.

 2. **[QA - Globant - Egg](https://github.com/juan-ps/qaGlobantEgg)**: This repository contains a list of exercises and challenges from the QA + Automation course at Globant University / EGG Cooperation.
-The class has been giving me a solid foundation in programming, enabling to reinforce my logical thinking and programming knowledge.
+The class has given me a solid foundation in programming, enabling me to reinforce my logical thinking and programming knowledge.
 Additionally, it offered an in-depth exploration of Java, facilitating a deeper understanding of the language.

-If you wish, you can explore these repositories and read their respective README files for detailed information about each project's contents and my approach to its development.
+If you'd like, you can explore these repositories and read their respective README files for detailed information about each project's contents and my approach to its development.

 ## Technical Skills